 “I thank thee, Lord, for strengthening my 'May.'”

 Copyright © Karen Petit 2014-2018.
 All Rights Reserved.

-Dr. Karen Petit is the author of Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, and Unhidden Pilgrims.
+Dr. Karen Petit is the author of Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, Unhidden Pilgrims, and Holidays Amaze.
 She is thankful to God for the many wonderful people and positive aspects of her life.